IUPAC-InChI/InChI_Dev/README.md

 <strong>Security issues fixed</strong>:

 - 5 buffer overflow issues due to use of large array dimensions
-- 114 potential security bugs related to improper `NULL` pointer dereferencing which might cause crashes or exits
+- 114 security bugs related to improper `NULL` pointer dereferencing which might cause crashes or exits
-- 39 potential memory leaks
+- 39 memory leaks
 - 530 potential applications of optional [bounds checking functions](#BCF)

-- 26 potential security issues have been marked for further revision
+Additionally, 26 potential security issues have been marked for further revision.

 <strong>Other issues fixed</strong>: